 Inking shapes onto her fingers, hands and arms, she manipulated or “gestured” them into the corresponding shape of an upper-case letter.
 Then, without removing or redrawing the inked-on shapes, she adjusted her gestures or the perspective on them to change the upper-case letter to a lower-case of the same letter.
 As shown in her illustrations below, she even created an italic version of her “Handmade Type”.

 The videos she created to show the transformation of each letter are exceptional, delightful.
 No longer available (access attempted 31 March 2020), the banner headline on her site runs forward and backward, turning the HANDMADE into handmade and vice versa.
 The site Colossal features clips of the transition, and Gessato shows both the upper- and lowercase as well as some clips.

 Unlike my other specimens, though, Tien-Min Liao’s abecedary is available only online.
-Without my imagining it as a book as well – bound in linen, with a metal handclasp closure or in a solander box including ink, brush and a CD with instructions on handmaking my own alphabet and with a Digital Object Identifier to keep up with her work – the technological overlap has now run backwards or full circle: the flesh become letter, the fleshly letter become digital.
+Without my imagining it also as a book – bound in linen, with a metal handclasp closure or in a solander box including ink, brush and a CD with instructions on handmaking my own alphabet and with a Digital Object Identifier to keep up with her work – the technological overlap has now run backwards or full circle: the flesh become letter, the fleshly letter become digital.

 Look here and here for more examples of ABCedarian books.
 And here for the online exhibition at the University of Delaware.